 - Now pour the yeast mixture into the well, add the rest of the milk and butter mixture then sprinkle a little flour over the liquid.
 Cover the bowl with cling film and leave it in a warm place until the liquid starts to bubble up, about 30 minutes.

-- Bring the flour and liquid together using your hand, until it is a wettish dough.
+- Add the beaten egg then bring the flour and liquid together using your hand.
+You should have a wettish dough.

 - Scoop the dough out onto a floured board, sprinkle over the rest of the sugar and the fruit.
 Knead the sugar and fruit into the dough.
 Knead for about 10 minutes then place into a large greased bowl.